 Cotton Rope or yarn

-Spray Paint (green + blue)
+Spray Paint (peach + green)

-Black Electrical Tape
+Black Electrical Tape OR Black Ribbon

 Sponge Hair Curlers

 Crafting Foam Sheets